 If you are among those users who love the search option and remember the keywords of almost every mail; here are some tips (other than creating folders) to keep your inbox much organized.

 - Delete the messages which you don’t require any more.
-If some messages are old but important; you can use “Archive” feature to move them out of inbox.
+If some messages are old but important; you can use the “Archive” feature to move them out of the inbox.